One-Day Car Insurance

 Buy a policy and cancel it early

-Buying a standard car insurance policy and canceling it early is a common solution for short-term coverage.
-However, some may charge cancellation fees.
+Buying a standard car insurance policy and canceling it early is a common solution for one-day coverage.
+However, some car insurance companies charge cancellation fees, making your one-day policy premium more expensive.
 To avoid surprises, request a quote and clarify any fees before purchasing.

-Many insurers offer same-day auto insurance, which starts immediately.
+Many insurers offer same-day car insurance, which starts immediately.
 Some even provide no-down-payment options, requiring only the first month’s premium to activate coverage.

 2. 2